bnestor/hydrophone_labeller/README.md

 We are ready to label.
 We can create a link to an app running on our local machine using the following command:
 ```
-hydrophone-labeller hydrophone-labeller save_dir=/home/user/drive1/files_to_label/user_labels audio_files=/home/user/drive1/files_to_label/*.mp3 classes=["absent","present"] instructions="Label 'present' if a marine mammal is detected in the clip, otherwise label it 'absent'"
+hydrophone-labeller save_dir=/home/user/drive1/files_to_label/user_labels audio_files=/home/user/drive1/files_to_label/*.mp3 classes=["absent","present"] instructions="Label 'present' if a marine mammal is detected in the clip, otherwise label it 'absent'"
 ```

 this will return a link such as `http://127.0.0.1:7860/`.
 Following that link, you will see a webpage prompting a user_id.
 Enter a user ID that you can remember if you return to the application (such as <firstname>_<lastinitial>).
 This is to ensure the user does not label the same data again on revisits.